Education

 Buildings 18C and 18D Modular Relocation

-IDS Group provided design and engineering services for the relocation and repurposing of two existing 2,400-square-foot modular buildings—originally used as classroom and resource spaces—on a school campus.
-The project supported temporary construction operations while maintaining code compliance and accessibility.
+IDS Group provided design and engineering services for the relocation and repurposing of two existing 2,400-square-foot modular buildings — originally used as classroom and resource spaces —on a school campus.
+The project ensured the continued usability of the facilities during campus construction while maintaining full code compliance and accessibility.

-Building 18C was renovated to include an accessible restroom with dedicated access for use by occupants of both buildings, ensuring compliance with ADA standards and providing functional support space during campus improvements.
+Building 18C was also renovated to include a new accessible restroom with dedicated access for both modular units, ensuring ADA compliance and providing functional, code-compliant support space for staff and construction teams throughout campus improvement activities.

 SERVICES PROVIDED: